John Henry Alexander

-John Henry Alexander (June 26, 1812 – March 2, 1867) was a noted scientist, civil engineer and businessman.
+John Henry Alexander (June 26, 1812 – March 2, 1867) was an American scientist, civil engineer and businessman.

 Personal life

 Alexander was born in Annapolis, Maryland, on June 26, 1812.
 The youngest child of William and Mary (Harwood Stockett) Alexander.
 His education was acquired in his native city, he was graduated from St. John's College in 1826, and he spent the next four years reading law privately, but apparently he did not take the bar exam.
 He, instead, chose to begin working for the Baltimore and Susquehanna Railroad, later part of the Northern Central.
 Alexander also attended medical lectures in Baltimore, though he did not receive a degree in Medicine.

 Alexander married Margaret Hammer on June 4, 1836, in Baltimore.
 They had at least two sons, the second one born in Baltimore in October 1838.
 Throughout his life Alexander maintained close ties with his older brothers, William (born circa 1803) and Thomas Stockett (born 1801).
 The brothers shared a deep devotion to the Whig party, and William often sent Alexander detailed accounts of the actions of the House of Delegates in Annapolis.

 Alexander was active in the congregation of St. Luke's Episcopal Church in Baltimore, and wrote a concordance to the Book of Common Prayer as well as two volumes of religious poetry.